Exploring the National 9/11 Memorial and Museum in New York

 Septemeber 11, 2001

-Pictures of the tower before the event and immediately after surround you as your path spirals downward and you reach the bottom floor of the museum.
+Pictures of the tower, taken before the event and immediately after, surround you as your path spirals downward and you reach the museum’s bottom floor.
 Standing tall is the last beam removed from the site.
 It is covered in memorials to those individuals who worked on the site cleanup.

 Moving down an escalator, you notice a concrete staircase next to you.
 This is the “survivor’s staircase”, where many escaped the plaza before the towers collapsed.
-This was the first artifact to be installed due to its weight.
+This was the first artifact installed because of its weight.

 Survivors Staircase

 At the bottom of the staircase, I stopped to listen to a docent as he was giving a talk to a small group of visitors.
-Afterwards, I learned he had been a firefighter on the site on the day.
+Afterwards, I learned he had been a firefighter on site that day.
 “This is my way of giving back”, he told me.
-It surprised me that he could so easily relate his experience but everyone finds a way to deal with tragedy.
+It surprised me that he could so easily relate his experience, but everyone finds a way to deal with tragedy.

 Cell tower

-Viewing the remnants of the massive cell tower that sat atop the tower was daunting.
-The fire trucks that were partially collapsed reminded you how fragile seemingly strong machines can be.
+Viewing the remnants of the massive cell tower that had stood atop it was daunting.
+The partially collapsed fire trucks reminded you how fragile seemingly strong machines can be.

-Entering the center of the exhibit, a thirty-six foot long, sixty-ton beam dominates the room.
-Here, there are many artifacts here to view.
+Entering the center of the exhibit, a thirty-six-foot-long, sixty-ton beam dominates the room.
+Here, there are many artifacts to view.

 Twisted beam after the tower collapse

-A single glass window from the towers that survived the epic destruction, intact is remarkable.
+A single intact glass window from the towers that survived the epic destruction is remarkable.

 After the attacks